 35) Kristin Cavallari

-Like her co-star, Lauren Conrad, Kristin was catapulted into fame by her reality tv presence.
-As she got older, her priorities of being “the mean girl” changed to being a businesswoman, wife, and mother.
+Like her co-star, Lauren Conrad, Kristin was catapulted into fame by her reality TV presence.
+As she got older, her priorities of being “the mean girl” changed to dreams of being a businesswoman, wife, and mother.
 The reality TV star continued on the reality television path with her show – Very Cavallari – which documented her life in Nashville with her husband and three kids.
 However, the show put a strain on the relationship between Kristin and her husband, which ultimately ended in divorce.
 Through her platforms, she gives viewers an inside look at what it is like being a businesswoman and single mom while also maintaining a healthy co-parenting relationship with her now ex-husband.

 36) Love That Max